paigeweber13/yacs/README.md

 - No dependencies except a C++ compiler (however, `-std=c++17` is enabled by default)

-This folder contains only a makefile, a `src` folder, and a `build` folder.
-The `src` folder contains a hello world written across multiple files, and the `build` folder is where objects and the executable will be created.
+This folder contains a makefile, a `src` folder, a `lib` folder, and a `tests` folder.
+The directory `build` is generated when running the makefile.
+The `src` folder contains a simple main file, `lib` contains a hello world program written across multiple files, `tests` is where (optional) catch2 tests are stored, and the `build` folder is where objects and the executable will be created.

-All source files should be created in the `src` folder.
+All source files should be created in the `lib` folder.
 To change the name of the executable or add library flags and locations, edit the variables at the very top of the makefile.
 However, if many dependencies are needed, consider using the more complete build system outlined below.